U.S. sanctions three North Korean officials for suspected rights abuses

 The sanctions freeze any assets the officials may have under U.S. jurisdiction and generally prohibits them from engaging in any transactions with anyone in the United States.

-Ryong Hae Choe, an aide close to Kim who, according to the U.S. Treasury, heads the Workers’ Party of Korea Organization and Guidance Department, was sanctioned, as were State Security Minister Kyong Thaek Jong and the director of North Korea’s Propaganda and Agitation Department, Kwang Ho Pak.
+Talks that had been planned for Nov.
+8 between U.S. Secretary of State Mike Pompeo and senior North Korean official Kim Yong Chol and that aimed to pave the way for a second summit were canceled with 24 hours notice.

+At the time, the U.S. State Department said the meeting had been postponed, but gave no reason, raising concerns that talks aimed at persuading North Korea to give up its nuclear arms could break down.
+The State Department said the talks would be rescheduled “when our respective schedules permit.”

-Reporting by Tim Ahmann and Susan Heavey; Editing by David Alexander and Grant McCool
+Reporting by Tim Ahmann and Susan Heavey; Editing by David Alexander, Grant McCool and Frances Kerry